Watch: 'Sunbathing' whale heads in towards Hawke's Bay beach to catch some rays

 "I had the day off and the weather was great so I gave my dad a call and suggested we went out for a dive," Vallance said.

-"The visibility was terrible in the water so I didn't even get in so we headed home and on the way we saw a breach (in the water) so I took the boat a little closer and then yea, spotted a hump back whale splashing around.
+"The visibility was terrible in the water so I didn't even get in, so we headed home and on the way we saw a breach (in the water) so I took the boat a little closer and then yeah, spotted a humpback whale splashing around.

 "It looked like it was sunbathing because it was rolling around and soaking in the sun."